-The solvency ratio at 31 December 2019 was 208%, an increase from 174% at 31 December 2018.
+The solvency ratio at 31 December 2020 was 205%, a decrease from 208% at 31 December 2019.

-The resultant increase in available Own Funds (as noted in Section E.1.2) is in line with the business growth and market impacts has been larger over the year than the corresponding increase in SCR.
-The mismatch in increases between the two numbers causes the overall increase in the solvency ratio.
+The resultant increase in available Own Funds (as noted in Section E.1.2) is in line with the business growth and market impacts.
+As the SCR increased by proportionally more than the Own Funds, this resulted in an overall decrease in solvency ratio.